Home > News > The Most In-Demand Jobs in an Uncertain Economy

 But “while the current job market for tech jobs may seem gloomy, I would focus on long vs. short trends in the labor market and try to make a more data-driven choice about your future career,” says Kuhn.

-For instance, despite layoffs, the information industry has gained 435,000 jobs since April 2020, Kuhn notes.
+For instance, despite layoffs, the information industry gained 435,000 jobs between April 2020 and March 2023, Kuhn notes.

 “The long term trend is that labor demand for tech skills like programming, math, and statistics will only grow,” he adds.
 “The current job market may seem tumultuous, but the long-term outcomes for many of these careers seem promising.”